How Can I Clean Makeup Brushes? Easy Methods You Can Do at Home

 Steps:

-2. Dip your brushes into the mixture and swirl gently.
+2. Swirl softly and dip your brushes into the combination.

-4. Rinse under lukewarm water until the water runs clear.
+4. Rinse with lukewarm water until it runs clear.

-5. Gently squeeze out excess water, reshape the bristles, and lay them flat to dry.
+5. Squeeze out extra water gently, realign the bristles, and lay them flat to dry.

 This DIY cleaner is not only affordable but also gentle enough for sensitive skin.